 (Grootveld 2001, Halvorsen 2011)

-The role of saturated fat in cardiovascular disease has become
+The role of saturated fat in cardiovascular disease has become very controversial.

 - Prevailing hypothesis influencing US public policy

 - For each 5 percent increase of energy intake from saturated

 fat, a 17 percent increase in the risk of coronary disease (relative

 risk, 1.17%; 95 percent confidence interval) as compared with

 equivalent energy intake from carbohydrates (Hu 1997)